silverfin/silverfin-cli/README.md

         /[name]
             [name].liquid
             config.json
+    /export_files
+        /[name]
+            main.liquid
+            config.json
+            /text_parts
+                part_1.liquid
+                part_2.liquid
+    /account_templates
+        /[name_nl]
+            main.liquid
+            config.json
+            /text_parts
+                part_1.liquid
+                part_2.liquid
+            /tests
+                README.md
+                [name_nl]_liquid_test.yml
 ```

 ### Naming conventions

-- As you can see in the previous diagram, we use `handle` for Reconciliations and `name` for Shared Parts as their identifiers.
-You should keep them unique since they will be used to name the directories, liquid files and yaml files.
+- As you can see in the previous diagram, we use `handle` for Reconciliation Texts, `name` for Shared Parts and Export Files and `name_nl` for Account Templates as their identifiers.
+We _strongly recommend to keep them unique_ since they will be used to name the directories, liquid files and yaml files and also to identify templates while running each of the commands.
+The only case where duplicate handles are supported in a single firm, are templates that are added from a marketplace package (so you could have one custom reconciliation text and one from the marketplace using the same handle, the CLI will skip the one from the marketplace and try to identify the custom one).
-- The principal file of a reconciliation is always named `main.liquid` while every part is stored inside `/text_parts`.
+- The principal file of a Reconciliation Text, Export File or Account Template is always named `main.liquid` while every part is stored inside `/text_parts`.
 - For shared parts, since there is only one liquid file, we use the `name` property to give the name to the liquid file.
-- Both reconciliations and shared parts always have a `config.json` file, where all the details of the template are stored.
+- All templates always have a `config.json` file, where all the details of the template are stored.

+### Test files

-- Reconciliations can stored Liquid Tests inside `/test`.
-You could store here multiple YAML files if needed, but only one will be used by the CLI to run the tests, and it's the one that follows the naming convetion shown in the previous diagram (`[handle]_liquid_test.yml`).
+- Reconciliation Texts and Account Templates can stored Liquid Tests inside `/test`.
+You could store here multiple YAML files if needed, but only one will be used by the CLI to run the tests, and it's the one that follows the naming convetion shown in the previous diagram (`[handle]_liquid_test.yml` for Reconciliation Texts ot `[name_nl]_liquid_test.yml for Account Templates`).
 Note as well that we stick to using `.yml` instead of `.yaml`

 ## How to use it ?